nsidc/agu2023-qgreenland-cryocloud/notes/outline-draft1.md

 ---
-title: "Planning notes"
+title: "Outline draft 1"
 ---

 ## TODO / raw thoughts

 * Use _POP_ method?
 Appropriate?
+* Talk about QGIS in the cloud

 ## Intro

-Lay out the problem...
+Lay out the community's problem...

 * Planning & administering technical training is hard